Download the Flamingo Fares App

 Fuller firmly believed that the future of St. Petersburg's success and the modernization Davis had heralded so far would depend on westward expansion.
 And, to Fuller, the Jungle was the next big thing for the city.
 His first goal was to extend the trolley line from bay to bay (Tampa Bay to Boca Ciega Bay), and Davis’ original investors from 1901 were ready to help fund the ambitious project.
 After securing the land from 9th Street to Boca Ciega Bay, construction began in October 1912, and the full line was finally completed in December 1913.
 It was marketed with the tagline, “Take Jungle Car and Help Yourself.”

 Along the Jungle Line, Park Street would soon be host to many fine homes and, most importantly, fine entertainment.
 The convenience of the streetcar taking passengers right down the up-and-coming area attracted many winter tourists and wealthy locals alike.
-The Sunset Hotel would open in 1915 at the corner of Central Avenue and Part Street.
-The St. Petersburg Country Club, the area’s very first golf course, would open in 1916 (the building is now part of Admiral Farragut Academy).
+The Sunset Hotel would open in 1920 at the corner of Central Avenue and Part Street, and the Jungle Country Club Hotel and Golf Course would open in 1925 (the building is now part of Admiral Farragut Academy).

 The decline in sales due to World War I would drive Fuller bankrupt, leaving his St. Petersburg enterprises to his son, Walter P. Fuller.
 And Walter was committed to continuing his father’s dreams for the Jungle.